jedmarcnocum/shopify-starter-theme-src/README.md

 └── README.md
 ```

-Workflow:
+##### Workflow:

 1. Let's say the development starts with a feature branch named `slideshow`.
 This branch will be developed under your source repo.
 2. Once you're done developing the branch `slideshow`, you can now push the branch and create a PR on your source github repo (`shopify-starter-theme-src`).
 3. Once your feature branch is now merged to main/master, The next step is to push those changes to your compiled repo (`shopify-starter-theme-dist`) by executing the command: `git subrepo push dist --branch="branch_name_here"`.
 4. A new branch will be pushed on your compiled repo (`shopify-starter-theme-dist`), you can now do a PR and finalize stuff.
 Once the changes are merged to main/master, Shopify will pull those changes to the theme connected to your Shopify store.

 Note: I recommend to pull the changes on the compiled repo every time you develop under your source repo -- the reason for this is for your source repo to always fetch the latest changes made to the compiled repo (via shopify theme editor changes).
+To do this, simply run `git subrepo pull dist --branch="main"`, we are pulling from branch main since this branch will most likely be the branch connected to your Live theme in Shopify.